Buying a Property with a Party Wall Agreement

 1. You or your conveyancer make appropriate enquiries of the seller;

-2. You or your conveyancer considers the distribution of payments that may arise after the property is sold;
+2. You or your conveyancer consider the distribution of payments that may arise after the property is sold;

 Does a party wall award transfer to the new adjoining owner?

-A buyer you cannot rely on an Award already entered into by the building owner.
+As a buyer, you cannot rely on an Award already entered into by the building owner.
 A party wall award is personal to the original parties.
 There is no mechanism within the Party Wall Act 1996 for assigning and transferring the benefit of any rights derived by serving a party wall notice.
-This applies to adjoining owners also.
+This applies to adjoining owners as well.

-As a buyer of a building owner’s interest, it is possible for you to serve a party wall notice at the exchange of contract and before completion as you are considered an owner if you are someone with the benefit of a contract for purchase.
-It is possible if it is known that a building owner is selling to serve a notice jointly so any Award is made relevant to all the parties and can take account of future owners.
+As a buyer of a building owner’s interest, you can serve a party wall notice at the exchange of contract and before completion as you are considered an owner if you are someone with the benefit of a purchase contract.
+If it is known that a building owner is selling, it is possible to serve a notice jointly so any Award is relevant to all the parties and can take account of future owners.

-The issues when selling or buying a property where party wall issues arise are complex largely because the Act does not address the transfer of property within its provisions and it is important to seek advice from a solicitor on these issues.
+The issues when selling or buying a property where party wall issues arise are complex largely because the Act does not address the transfer of property within its provisions.
+It is important to seek advice from a solicitor on these issues.

-How long is a party wall award valid for?
+How long does a party wall agreement last?

 Concerned about party wall agreements when buying a house?

-Contact us today for expert legal advice to navigate this complex area and secure your property purchase with confidence.
-Call 020 7485 8811 or fill in the contact form below.
+Contact us today for expert legal advice to navigate this complex area and confidently secure your property purchase.
+Understanding the implications of party structures is crucial for avoiding disputes and ensuring compliance with the Party Wall Act.

 Share this article